Howard5241/Howard5241/README.md

-##Hi there! 👋
+# Hi there! 👋

-I'm Howard, a passionate CS major who loves solving problems through code and building fun projects along the way.
+I'm **Howard**, a passionate CS major who loves solving problems through code and building fun projects along the way.

-🧩 Interests:
+## 🧩 Interests

-Chess enthusiast ♟️
+- Chess enthusiast ♟️
-Language learner (English, Spanish, French) 🌍
+- Language learner (English, Spanish, French) 🌍
-Game development in Unity 🎮
+- Game development in **Unity** 🎮

-💻 Tech Stack:
+## 💻 Tech Stack

-Coding in C, C++, C#, Python
+- Coding in **C, C++, C#, Python**
-Learning through hands-on projects 🔧
+- Learning through hands-on projects 🔧
-Used AlphaZero to solve a board game similar to Tic-Tac-Toe 🤖
+- Used **AlphaZero** to solve a board game similar to Tic-Tac-Toe 🤖

+📌 Currently, I'm working on new projects to sharpen my skills and explore new challenges.